Hazardous Waste Label Requirements

 HazMat Certification

 Getting certified with the OSHA, DOT, IATA, or EPA for hazardous waste training is one way to ensure proper compliance.
-This route takes time, money, and must be renewed every 2-3 years.
+This route takes time and money and must be renewed every 2-3 years.

 Consult a Professional

 Consulting a hazardous waste professional is often the fastest and most cost-effective route for generators.
-This ensures that regulations are met, avoiding costly fines, time wasted on having packages denied for improper labeling, and frustration.
+This ensures that regulations are met, avoiding costly fines, wasted time due to packages being denied for improper labeling, and frustration.

 If you are having trouble with hazmat label requirements, let MLI Environmental help you with hazardous materials shipping.
 We consult with you and provide all the necessary labeling and packaging you need to remain compliant!